Posted on: 01 September, 2021

 A mental health professional may be able to give you the tools needed to take those first steps towards getting dental care.

-Many dental treatments are carried out under local anaesthesia.
+Many dental treatments are carried out under local anaesthesia administered using a needle or gel.
 This numbs the mouth and blocks pain, but it may not be effective for some people.

 If you have particularly sensitive teeth or gums or a low tolerance for pain, you may benefit from other types of sedation, such as happy gas (inhalation sedation) or IV sedation in addition to local anaesthetic.